-Crosby fully understands the crucial role carried out by volunteers in the education of our students.
-It is through the collective efforts of our school staff, our parents, and the community at large that lead to our mission of "Academic and Social Growth for ALL Students, Every Day!" being lived out.
-If you are interested in volunteering, please reach out to your students' teacher.
+MWE fully understands the crucial roles carried out by volunteers in the education of our students.
+It is through the collective efforts of our school staff, our parents, and the community at large that lead to our mission of "Academic & Social Growth for ALL Students, Every Day!" being lived out.
+If you are interested in volunteering, please reach out to your student's teacher, the building principal, or the PTO.
+Please note that, unless given direct permission from the principal beforehand, we cannot allow siblings - younger or older - to be present during your volunteer hours.